GG1D29/my-design-pattern-mastery/README.md

 4. [Decorator](#S4-Decorator-Pattern)
 5. [Facade](#S5-Facade-Pattern)
 6. [Proxy](#S6-Proxy-Pattern)

+### C0.
+Creational Design Pattern
+- Set of design patterns to help manage the complexity of creating an object.
+- Encapsulate the knowledge about which concrete class should be used.
+- Conceal how objects are created and put together.

 ### C1.
 Builder Pattern
 - Avoid passing a lot of params to the constructor